 All you need to do is typing “reset” in the confirmation field to confirm the reset and then click the blue reset button at last.
 Once reset, all the data about plugins or themes are all wiped from your site, only the “admin” user exists but is recreated with the current password.
 This plugin itself cannot be automatically reactivated as well, unless you configure the wp-config.php file by hand.

 Note that, this plugin is developed for using on test or development installs, not for online sites.

-Using WordPress Database Reset
+Use WordPress Database Reset

 WordPress Database Reset is also a specialized WordPress plugin designed for resetting WordPress databases.
 It offers an easy and secure method to reinitialize the database back to default, without having to reinstall WordPress core again.

 With powerful performance, this plugin is ideal for erasing excess junk in the wp_options table that accumulates over time, and obtaining a fresh install of WordPress database after experimenting with various back-end options.

 To utilize it, you need to install and activate the plugin at first.
 Then, go to Tools -> Database Reset, and you can see the below screenshot.

 You have the ability to reset a specific table, or just reset the entire database to default settings.
 Once choosing the table you expect to reset, you need to enter a randomly generated value into the text box, which indicates you truly want to reset database.
 Then click the Reset Database button, everything is done.
 If you hope to reactivate current plugins after the reset, you can choose the checkbox below the blue button.